-NET PRINT/NOTE=(Final_draft_of_fiscal_report).
+'''

+NET PRINT/NOTE=(Final draft of fiscal report).

+'''

 submenu (n.)

 A menu that is subordinate to the main menu.
 It is associated with a pull-down or pop-up menu and is displayed in response to dragging the pointer over the submenu icon.